khanmustaaq/datapusher-plus_testing/README.md

 ### Testing with Your Own Files

-Want to validate your own datasets?
-Drop them into the test/custom directory and trigger the GitHub Action “DataPusher+ Testing Custom Run.”
+Validate your own datasets by uploading them into the test/custom directory and trigger the GitHub Action “DataPusher+ Testing Custom Run.”
 When the run completes, open the workflow’s Summary page and download the ZIP artifact named datapusher-plus-test-results.
 Inside you’ll find:
 ```